 Computer and Internet: For this course, you can use either a PC or a Macintosh computer.
-However, "officially" since this course is within the Management Sciences Department of the College of Business its policy states that students should have a PC.
+However, "officially" since this course is within the Business Analytics Department of the College of Business its policy states that students should have a PC.
 If you have a PC, Windows 10 is required.
 If you have a Mac, High Sierra MacOS (10.13) is required.

 Course Software: This course requires the following application software: Excel (2010, 2011, 2013/2016/2019/365).
 It is recommended to have Excel 365 since most of my videos will be using this version of Excel.
 UIowa students are eligible to get MS Office 365 for free from Microsoft.
 Also, students have access to Excel 2016 (and many other software products) on the UIowa Virtual Desktop.
 The Virtual Desktop version of Excel works with all models that we use in this course.

-Browser requirements: You will need a modern browser that is up to date (Internet Explorer 11, Edge, Firefox, Safari, Chrome, or equivalent.
+Browser requirements: You will need a modern browser that is up to date (Edge, Firefox, Safari, Chrome, or equivalent.
 Note: Internet Explorer 11 is not supported.)

 Email: Email is the most common method of communication for this course.
 You should have an email account (UIowa or other).
 Students can expect to receive weekly communications from the instructor (via email) introducing assigned coursework and the topics to be presented in the lecture videos.
 Students are expected to check their email account several times a week, and to read all posts on Moodle.
 You will also be receiving emails periodically from Moodle's forum discussions.